m-hou/Chess-Analysis/README.md

 [Novus' nvd3](https://github.com/nvd3-community/nvd3), which I used to create the charts.

-[Oakmac's chessboardjs](https://github.com/oakmac/chessboardjs), which I used for the interactive chess board
+[Oakmac's chessboardjs](https://github.com/oakmac/chessboardjs), which I used for the interactive chess board.

+[David J. Barnes' pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/), which I used to clean up pgn files